China publishes Arctic policy, eyeing vision of 'Polar Silk Road'

 "China stands for steadily advancing international cooperation on the Arctic," the white paper said.

-Concrete steps can be made to coordinate development strategies with the Arctic States, encourage joint efforts to build a blue economic passage linking China and Europe via the Arctic Ocean, enhance Arctic digital connectivity, and build a global infrastructure network.
+Concrete steps will be taken to coordinate development strategies with the Arctic states, encourage joint efforts to build a blue economic passage linking China and Europe via the Arctic Ocean, enhance Arctic digital connectivity and build a global infrastructure network.

 China calls for the peaceful utilization of the Arctic and commits itself to maintaining peace and stability in the region, according to the white paper.